ycm-core/YouCompleteMe/README.md

 into normal mode and use any other input commands that are supported in prompt buffers.
 As you type characters, the search is updated.

+Intially, results are queried from all open filetypes.
+You can hit `<C-f>` to switch to just the current filetype while the popup is open.

 While the popup is open, the following keys are intercepted:

 * `<C-j>`, `<Down>`, `<C-n>`, `<Tab>` - select the next item